VPN Gate Review: Quick Expert Summary

 Does VPN Gate work with Netflix?

-No, VPN Gate can’t access Netflix.
-It also doesn’t work with other top streaming sites, like Amazon Prime, Disney+, and Hulu (and since my colleague in the UK couldn’t locate a UK server, he was unable to access BBC iPlayer).
+No, VPN Gate doesn’t work with Netflix.
+It also doesn’t work with other top streaming sites, such as Amazon Prime, Disney and BBC iPlayer — which my colleague in the UK couldn’t use because he was unable to find a UK server.

 Is VPN Gate good for torrenting?